c4a-ri/dialbb/docs/document-en/source/05_framework.md

 - `output`

-Like `input`, it is data of dictionary type, where key is used for references within the block and value is used for references on the blackboard.
+  Like `input`, it is data of dictionary type, where keys are used for references within the block and values are used for references on the blackboard.
 If the following is specified:

   ```yaml
   output:
     output_text: system_utterance
   ```

   and if the output from the block is `output`, then the following process is performed.

   ```python
 	blackboard['system_utterance'] = output['output_text']
   ```

   If `blackboard` already has `system_utterance` as a key, the value is overwritten.

 ## How to make your own blocks

 Developers can create their own blocks.

-The block class must be a descendant class of `diabb.abstract_block.AbstractBlock`
+The block class must be a descendant of `diabb.abstract_block.AbstractBlock`.

 ### Methods to be implemented